Making ServiceNow expose metrics

 Monitoring with Prometheus

-My go-to tools for monitoring are Prometheus and Grafana.
-If I want to have ServiceNow metrics in Prometheus, ServiceNow should expose those metrics or I need to write a custom exporter that pulls data from an exposed API endpoint.
-Both are viable options, but a service exposing its own metrics is the simplest one.
+My preferred monitoring tools are Prometheus and Grafana.
+To incorporate ServiceNow metrics into Prometheus, either ServiceNow must directly expose these metrics, or I need to develop a custom exporter that retrieves data from an available API endpoint.
+Both approaches are feasible, but having a service self-expose its metrics is generally simpler.

 Scripted REST API to the rescue.
 It enables the developer to write custom api endpoints with JavaScript.
 This made me very happy, as this means freedom.
 If I can create a custom endpoint, I can make something that Prometheus can work with.